- 1 General remarks

-According to section 2 of the Danish the University Act, universities must among other things safeguard and uphold research ethics.
-This is done partly through information and education, partly through the handling of specific cases where breach of good scientific practice is suspected.
+According to section 2 of the University Act, universities must among other things safeguard and uphold research ethics.
+This is done partly through providing information and education, and partly through the handling of specific cases where a breach of good scientific practice is suspected.

 Some research institutions have set up special internal bodies (”practice committees”) to carry out preventive and ongoing work to ensure compliance with good scientific practices.
 The mandate of these practice committees depends on the rules laid down for their business.
 The existing practice committees at Danish universities are listed under item 2.

 Some research institutions have designated persons (named persons) to support good scientific practice at the institution in question.
-This is discussed in more detail under item 4.
+This is discussed in more detail in section 4.

-Finally, the teaching, training and supervision in good scientific practice play a major role, as discussed under item 6.
+Finally, teaching, training and supervision play a major role in good scientific practice, as discussed in section 6.

 Practice committees at Danish universities

-The practice committees at the Danish universities are mentioned below.
+The practice committees at the Danish universities are described below.

 University of Copenhagen

-The Practice Committee at the University of Copenhagen is charged with (1) contributing to clarification the existing standards of good scientific practice, (2) initiating discussions of the standards of good scientific practice, and (3) making recommendations on specific cases involving good scientific practices that do not concern scientific dishonesty.
-In addition, the Practice Committee may propose rules and guidelines on good scientific practice.
+The Practice Committee of the University of Copenhagen is charged with (1) helping to clarify the existing standards for good scientific practice, (2) initiating discussions on the standards for good scientific practice, and (3) making recommendations on specific cases involving good scientific practice that do not involve research misconduct.
+The Practice Committee may also propose rules and guidelines on good scientific practice.
 For details, see Sections 5-8 of the University of Copenhagen’s rules on good scientific practice.